acorn-technology/react-and-rn-intro/tutorial/redux/README.md

 ### Some theory about `react-redux`

-The *React bindings for Redux* has some intimidating concepts that we need to understand in order to use Redux with React.
+The *React bindings for Redux* has some peculiar concepts that we need to understand in order to use React with Redux.
 The API of the `react-redux` lib contains two main parts:

 * `<Provider store={store} />`
 * `connect(mapStateToProps, mapDispatchToProps)`